IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 }
 ```

 By overriding `next` we can maintain a Responder Chain that matches how we actually construct the UI hierarchy.
-All you need to do is use `presentModal(_:animated:completion)` instead of the usual `preset(_:animated:completion)` function.
+All you need to do is use `presentModal(_:animated:completion:)` instead of the usual `present(_:animated:completion:)` function.

 ## Recap